Jigs86/Jigs86.github.io/index.md

 ## Jigneshsinh Sindha

-Hii.
+Hi.
 I will share myself on this pages.
 We have a short time and lot to cover, so I will keep things minimal and simple.

 I am passionate Engineer and aligning my efforts to sustainable developments around, may it be in terms of lifestyle, products or cultures.
-I love disgning things that are simple, reliable and with excellent functionality.
+I love designing things that are simple, reliable and with excellent functionality.

 I have guided many young engineers, particularly during their UG course to undertake ambitious projects.
-Learning my doing was the motto and we have delieverd in some interesting projects.
+Learning my doing was the motto and we have delivered in some interesting projects.
 Here are some highlights on the project:
 1. IGVC
 2. Eklavya
 3. Car project at CHARUSAT
-4. Active Tilt Controlle 3W
+4. Active Tilt Controlled 3W

 Here is my passion: a safe and green mobility alternate for daily commuting.